 Dr. Hall has been involved with many important causes around the world, working to help bring comfort to victims of the Sumatra–Andaman earthquake and Indian Ocean tsunami in Sri Lanka, supporting earthquake relief efforts in Haiti and confronting the current global Zika epidemic affecting North America.
 Dr. Michael Hall’s path in medicine truly began in 1997, after deciding to leave his coveted position as an ophthalmology resident at our nation’s oldest hospital, The New York Presbyterian Hospital-Weill Cornell Medical University.

 He was prestigiously selected for a highly regarded 36-month residency in which he served multicultural and multinational patients from around the world at both Memorial Sloan-Kettering Cancer Center and Hospital for Special Surgery.
 During his 25-month of training, Dr. Hall was promoted to senior ophthalmic resident with a “sterling” letter of recommendation from his chairman, D. Jackson Coleman, MD, which lead him to a fellowship interview with the oculoplastic surgery department at the world-renowned Moorfields Eye Hospital, in London.

-It was during this formative time in the summer of 1997, Dr. Hall personally witnessed several cases of racial profiling of black patients, including a black child, culminating severe medical negligence.
+It was during this formative time in the summer of 1997, Dr. Hall personally witnessed several cases of racial profiling of African – American patients, including a black child, culminating severe medical negligence.
 Heinous acts of denial of care were committed by the hospital’s attending staff; Dr. Hall was both saddened and outraged at these events.